Customer small business financing solutions delivered through a single, online application.

 “Small businesses of all types pay an estimated average effective tax rate of 19.8%,” says tax expert Jean Murray.
 “The effective tax rate is the average rate of tax for a business or an individual taxpayer.
 The effective tax rate is calculated by dividing the total tax paid by the taxable income.”

 The good news is that the federal government offers dozens of tax credits to small business owners.
-These incentives are intended to reward businesses that take actions throughout the year that align with objectives outlined by the IRS.
-Sort of an “I’ll scratch your back if you scratch the economy’s back” arrangement.
+These incentives are intended to reward businesses that take actions that align with objectives outlined by the IRS, throughout the year.
+Think of it as an “I’ll scratch your back if you scratch the economy’s back” arrangement.

 Tax credits, on the other hand, are applied after you’ve calculated your taxes.
 This distinction means any credit you qualify for will reduce the final amount you owe.
 While deductions impact your taxable income in smaller percentages, credits are dollar-for-dollar.
 A $1,000 credit will take exactly $1,000 off your tax bill.